JorandG/gallou-website/content/publication/master-thesis/index.md

 #publication: In *Wowchemy Conference*
 #publication_short: In *ICW*

-abstract: There is an increasing demand for fast drone deliveries for both consumer’s necessities and medical emergencies.
-All aircraft are subject to landing difficulties because of near-ground aerodynamic effects and complications with moving from air to land.
-In addition, for improving delivery, there have been many developments within space research aiming to reduce global cost.
-Reusable rockets are regarded as the future of space travel, however, numerous accidents have been observed during landing, making these rockets an unreliable resource for experimentation.
-The standard approach for both drone delivery and reusable rockets requires speed reduction before landing, as explained by the lack of precision of the embedded sensors combined with the fragility of the chassis.
-The landing shock thus needs to be attenuated to deform irremediably the frame structure.
-Therefore there is a need for improvement of landing approach for more reliability.
-The main research contents of this Master thesis cover different areas forthe development of a newly designed electric thrust vectored rocket that aims to incorporate a fast landing approach using this new benchmark system.
+abstract: Since the start of the space conquest, almost all spacecraft have been manufactured and assembled on the ground, then integrated into a launch vehicle for delivery into orbit.
+This ap­proach imposes significant limitations on the size, volume, and design of payloads.
+In addition, the size of the telescopes and antennas is intimately linked to their performance.
+Therefore, there is a need for improvement of the space assembly to get rid of these limitations.
+With the on -orbit assembly, the launched vehicle only embarks the modular components required for bigger and more complex structures which are then build via a robot.
+Truss assembly plays an important role when one needs to build strong and light structures.
+Truss allows constructing complex structures from a simple one.
+It considerably reduces the amount of space and weight in the launch vehicle.

 # Summary.
 An optional shortened abstract.
-summary: The needs for fast drones with super-human capabilities has been applied for landing approach.
+summary: The needs for path planning with super-human capabilities has been applied for truss assembly.

 tags: []